NicholasGaneshram/qcfirst/README.md

 ### Updates:
 Contributions:<br/>
-Myself (Nicholas Ganeshram) created the student side of QCfirst and login Page, while Shohum created the Instructor side We each created our own HTML and CSS versions.
+Myself (Nicholas Ganeshram) created the student side of QCfirst and login Page, while Shohum created the Instructor side and organized the files in their proper directories directory.
+We each created our own HTML and CSS versions.
 Our Final designs are posted and can our live website can be viewed here: https://fabulouswrathfulmalware.shohumboker.repl.co/ Shohum and I did slightly different designs,while trying to achieve a fluid user-experience.